yousefwalid/SpotifyElGhalaba/README.md

 # Unit Testing

 To run the unit tests simply run `npm run test`.
-The tests will run in your terminal specifying how long each test took and which ones failed.\
+The tests will run in your terminal specifying how long each test took and which ones failed.

+Please make sure to have a `.test.env` file containing the environment variables for testing, and having the testing database connection string.

-We use `mocca` for unit testing and our unit testing files are stored in `./test/`
+We use `mocha` for unit testing and our unit testing files are stored in `./test/`.

 # Development or Production